Business, Grand Final Edition Grand Final Grabs

 (Bill subsequently demonstrated his considerable leadership qualities and personal resilience by committing himself to work harder than ever for the 2008 Beijing Olympic Games where he led the Australian triathlon team to a Gold medal winning performance courtesy of the amazingly brilliant Emma Snowsill.
 He then continued his impressive sport leadership career in the AFL with the Western Bulldogs, St Kilda and Collingwood Football Clubs).

-1. Placing popularity before Performance is not leadership in high performance situations;
+1. Placing popularity before Performance is not leadership in high performance situations;2.
+Making hard – often difficult decisions is necessary: it’s an inevitable aspect of effective leadership;

 3. Do not compromise on the things you know are important or face the consequences.